 Remembering the Greater Purpose can reorient the tension.

 Part of what makes religion particularly complex is that it does not revolve around only one polarity.
-It operates within what we call a “Multarity” — a constellation of interdependent polarities that all tend to situate simultaneously in support of a shared purpose.
-Adjust one tension and others respond.
+It operates within what we call a Multarity—a constellation of interdependent polarities that all tend to move together.
 Increase emphasis on Authority and pressure around Freedom increases.
 Strengthen Identity and the strain between Identity AND Unity becomes more visible.
 Lock down Certainty and the relationship between Certainty AND Discovery narrows.
-These movements do not occur independently.
-They move together because the system itself is interconnected.
+These movements are not independent.
+They are systemic.

 Two foundational polarities help illuminate this dynamic.

-These ethical and cultural polarities quietly shape whether religious communities become life-giving or destructive.
+These tensions quietly shape whether religious communities become life-giving or destructive.

 The issue is not whether we lean toward one pole or another.
 Every system does that at times.